billspat/ewxpwsdb/doc/design.md

  *future fixes*
+ - [ ] rename WeatherStation to just Station throughout the code to make it easier to work with.

- -[ ] for db/models.py: use pydantic validation for input/output data for a robust system.  here are some reminders...
+ - [ ] for db/models.py: use pydantic validation for input/output data for a robust system.  here are some reminders...

 ```Python
 from pydantic import field_validator
 from ewxpwsdb.time_intervals import is_valid_timezone, TimeZoneStr